On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Replication

-In our replication we use the same datasets available from the tera-PROMISE repository \citep{Sayyad-Shirabad+Menzies:2005}.
+\originalp \space investigate six highly imbalanced datasets obtained from the public NASA repository \cite{Sayyad-Shirabad+Menzies:2005}: CM1, KC3, MC1, MW1, PC1, PC2.
+In our replication we use the same datasets available from the tera-PROMISE repository \cite{Sayyad-Shirabad+Menzies:2005}.
 We report in Table \ref{tab:stat-details-exact-rep} the number of modules and percentage of faulty modules per dataset.
 We observe that three out of the six datasets used (i.e., KC3, MW1, PC1) are identical, whereas the other three datasets (i.e., CM1, MC1, PC2) vary slightly in the number of instances and percentage of defects from those used by \originalp. \space The reason for this difference cannot be determined given that no indication of pre-processing was stated in \originalp's study.